-When you’re applying for a mortgage, refinancing your existing mortgage, or selling your home, an appraisal is a vital part of the process.
+An appraisal is vital when applying for a mortgage, refinancing an existing mortgage, or selling your home.
 Appraisers can help determine your home’s value and ensure you receive the best possible deal.

 An appraiser uses several factors to determine the value of a home, including its size, location, condition, and amenities,